Main walk: 17km (10.6 miles)

-The Cottage Tea Room between the two pubs is another charming small tea room, but it closes by 4pm Monday to Friday, 5pm Saturday and is also not open on Sunday.
+The Cottage Tea Room between the two pubs is another charming small tea room, which is open Thursday to Sunday until 5pm.

 Otherwise, both of the pubs in Wadhurst serve tea in pots.
 The Greyhound, the first you come to, is the more traditional pub and sometimes refuses to do tea if its bar is busy.
 It has a well-hidden garden out the back.
 100 metres up the road, the White Hart has been taken upmarket.
 But it seems happy to serve tea and has comfortable sofas.

 After the walk, we would love to get your feedback